 Frank Stranahan, Took his own life, by weighing himself down with a heavy sewer cap, and hurling himself into the New River at the front dock of the home.

-Stranahan also established the first banking institution in Fort Lauderdale, and financed the construction of the first road from the New River to Miami.
-He became one of the largest land owners in the Lauderdale area. he was known to give away large portions of his land for public welfare.
-Which included sites for the memorial Hospital, and Stranahan Park to be built.
+Stranahan also established the first banking institution in Fort Lauderdale and financed the construction of the first road from the New River to Miami.
+He became one of the largest landowners in the Lauderdale area. he was known to give away large portions of his land for public welfare.
+Which included sites for the Memorial Hospital, and Stranahan Park to be built.
 Well known for his extraordinary early efforts in the area, Stranahan was quick to become known as the founder of Fort Lauderdale.
 He died by his own hand on June 23, 1929.
 It was believed that Frank had become distraught over his losses in the depression.
 Which led to his suicide.
-He weighted himself down, and jumped off the dock in front of his home, the Stranahan House.
+He weighed himself down and jumped off the dock in front of his home, the Stranahan House.

 Ivy Cromartie - Frank Takes A Wife

-Ivy Cromartie was born on February 24, 1881 in White Springs Florida, near the "Suwannee River".
-She was named Ivy, her last name being that of Cromartie.
+Ivy Cromartie was born on February 24, 1881, in White Springs Florida, near the "Suwannee River".
+She was named Ivy, her last name is that of Cromartie.
 Ivy traveled with her family to Broward County in a covered wagon in 1899.
-Ivy, went on to graduated from "Lemon City High School", and soon after passed the teacher's examination.
+Ivy went on to graduate from "Lemon City High School", and soon after passed the teacher's examination.
 She was known to be a progressive teacher, and well liked by her peers.
 In 1900, when she married Mr. Stranahan, like most women of her era, she was forced to give up her teaching career, to become a housekeeper, and care for her husband.
 However, it was well known that Ivy went on teaching the Seminole Indian children, long after her marriage

 Ivy Cromartie Stranahan is shown here posing with her first class of children, in 1899.

 Frank and Ivy Stranahan ...
 Photo taken while on tour at the Stranahan home